SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Steps to configure a JCA connection factory (This example is for non-transacted messaging; refer to the section Working with XA Transactions for details on configuring XA enabled JCA connection factories):

-Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘resource-adapters:4.0’ subsystem of the JBoss application server configuration, and add a new connection-definition entry:
+Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘resource-adapters’ subsystem of the JBoss application server configuration, and add a new connection-definition entry:

 ```xml
 <resource-adapter id="com.solacesystems.ra">